Plot an incidence timeseries

 window

 a number of data points defining the bandwidth of the estimate, smaller values result in less smoothing, large value in more.
-The default value of 14 is calibrated for data provided on a daily frequency, with weekly data a lower value may be preferred. - (defaults to
+The default value of 14 is calibrated for data provided on a daily frequency, with weekly data a lower value may be preferred. - default

 14

 polynomial degree (min 1) - higher degree results in less smoothing, lower values result in more smoothing.
-A degree of 1 is fitting a linear model piece wise. - (defaults to
+A degree of 1 is fitting a linear model piece wise. - default

 the density of the output estimates as a time period such as